phonedotcom/API-SDK-java/docs/MenusApi.md

 <a name="listAccountMenus"></a>
 # **listAccountMenus**
-> ListMenus listAccountMenus(accountId, filtersId, filtersName, sortId, sortName, limit, offset, fields)
+> ListMenusFull listAccountMenus(accountId, filtersId, filtersName, sortId, sortName, limit, offset, fields)

 Get a list of menus for an account